dib-lab/2021-paper-ibd/manuscript.md

 This simplified graph enables efficient queries: querying with a sequence that overlaps any k-mer in a compact de Bruijn graph (cDBG) node returns all k-mers (or all reads containing those k-mers) from the graph neighborhood.
 Genome queries often recover sequences not in reference databases or *de novo* assemblies, which disproportionately include sequences from both low coverage regions and highly variable portions of the graph (e.g. sequencing reads that neither assemble nor bin) [@doi:10.1186/s13059-020-02066-4].
 When a query has a containment index between 10^-2^ and 10^-3^ with the assembly graph, 20-40% of a target genome sequence is recovered from a metagenome query, and for containment indices above 10^-1^ this increases to >80% [@doi:10.1186/s13059-020-02066-4].
-Containment index is calculated by comparing the relative size of the intersection to the union between k-mers in a query and k-mers in a metagenome [@doi:g/10.1016/j.amc.2019.02].
+Containment index is calculated by comparing the relative size of the intersection to the union between k-mers in a query and k-mers in a metagenome [@doi:10.1016/j.amc.2019.02].

 Here, we develop k-mer- and assembly graph-based techniques to perform a meta-analysis of stool microbiome metagenomes from individuals with (CD, UC) and without (nonIBD) IBD [@doi:10.1038/s41586-019-1237-9; @doi:10.1016/j.chom.2015.09.008; @doi:10.1186/s13073-017-0490-5; @doi:10.1038/s41564-018-0306-4; @doi:10.1016/j.chom.2014.02.005; @doi:10.1038/nature08821].
 Using these approaches, we detect a consistent signature of IBD subtype in fecal microbiome metagenomes.
 We identify a small set of k-mers that are predictive of UC and CD, and find that these k-mers originate from a core set of microbial genomes.
-We find that a stochastic loss of diversity in this core set of microbial genomes is a hallmark of CD, and to a lesser extent, UC.
-(CTB: do we need to say "as previously shown via 16s" or something here? with citation?)
+We find that a stochastic loss of diversity in this core set of microbial genomes is a hallmark of CD, and to a lesser extent, UC, as has been previously demonstrated [@doi:10.1186/s12967-019-02174-1].
 While reduced diversity is responsible for the majority of disease signatures, we also find signatures of strains present in the disease state.
 Sequences associated with these strains occurred more frequently in IBD metagenomes but are present in low abundance in nonIBD metagenomes as well.
 Our approach provides a solution for strain-level analysis of short read metagenomic data sets, and our findings provide future avenues for research into IBD therapeutics.